sverweij/dependency-cruiser/doc/faq.md

 - Dependency-cruiser will use the version of the transpiler you are using in your project (which might not be the most recent one for valid reasons).

-## Does this work with webpack (specifically alias'es)?
+## Does this work with webpack configs (e.g. `alias` and `module`)?
 Yes.
-You can even feed dependency-cruiser a webpack configuration and it will take the `resolve` section in there into account when cruising your dependencies.
+You can feed dependency-cruiser a webpack configuration and it will take the `resolve` section in there into account when cruising your dependencies.
 This includes any `alias` you might have in there.

+Currently dependency-cruiser supports a reasonable subset of webpack config file formats:
+- nodejs parsable javascript only
+- webpack 4 compatilbe and up (although earlier ones _might_ work there's no guarantee)
+- exporting either:
+  - an object literal
+  - a function (webpack 4 style, taking up to two parameters)
+  - an array of the above (where dependency-cruiser takes the first element in the array)

+Support for other formats (promise exports, typescript, fancier ecmascript) might come later.

 ## (typescript) some dependencies I'd expect don't show up.
 What gives?
 ### TL;DR